Jvyz/28g-smt-io-channel-analysis/README.md

 ## Methodology

 The primary goal of this script is to assess the impact of host PCB trace length on signal integrity, specifically comparing the 4-inch host channel against the 10-inch host channel, which represents the longest supported electrical path.
+Following graphs are generated using Python:

 ![Comparison of Step Response for 4-inch and 10-inch Host Channels](result/step_response.png)